CoMusion: Towards Consistent Stochastic Human Motion Prediction via Motion Diffusion

-However, we find that the results obtained by using standard schedulers often indicate a lower sample diversity and accuracy comparing to VAE-based methods.
-We hypothesize that having $\bar{\alpha}_0$ close to $1$ prevents $G_{\theta}(y_t, x, t)$ from producing diverse and accurate samples.
-Specifically, since we feed the clean motion history directly into $G_{\theta}(\cdot)$ and aim to predict $y_0$ by modeling $x^{1:H}$ explicitly, the strong guidance from $x^{1:H}$ and the strong regularization of $G_{\theta}(\cdot)$ makes the prediction task overly simple as the reverse process progresses.
-Due to the poor mode coverage of the current HMP datasets with their limited size, the predictions may not be multimodal, resulting in poor sample diversity and accuracy.
+However, our empirical observations (\cref{tab:abla_dm}) suggest these standard schedulers, while effective in many scenarios, do not facilitate the diversity and accuracy of samples necessary for our model to excel.
+We hypothesize that having $\bar{\alpha}_0$ close to $1$ prevents $G_{\theta}(y_t, x, t)$ from producing accurate and diverse samples.
+Specifically, since we feed the clean motion history directly into $G_{\theta}(\cdot)$ and aim to predict $y_0$ by modeling $x^{1:H}$ explicitly, the strong guidance from $x^{1:H}$ and the strong spatial-temporal modeling of $G_{\theta}(\cdot)$ make the prediction task overly simple as the reverse process progresses.
+Due to the poor mode coverage of the current HMP datasets with their limited size, predictions may not be multimodal, resulting in sub-optimal sample diversity and accuracy.

-To address the issue, instead of designing complex techniques to promote sample diversity, we simply adjust the original cosine scheduler such that it is suitable for our $y_0$-prediction HMP setting.
+To address the issue, rather than developing complex methods to promote sample diversity, we simply modify the original cosine scheduler to better suit our HMP framework.
 Specifically, we have:

-Essentially, we use an offset of $1$ for the cosine scheduler instead of the default offset $0.008$.
-Doing so, we have $\bar{\alpha}_0 = 0.5$, which makes strongly guided $y_0$-prediction not a trivial task when $t$ is close to $0$.
-From another perspective, we purposefully make sure that the motion history is noised to a certain level across all diffusion steps such that $G_{\theta}(\cdot)$ always need to learn the structural-temporal dependencies from the data, instead of relying heavily on motion history guidance.
+By setting the offset to $1$ as opposed to the commonly used $0.008$ and relax the $\bar{\alpha}_0 \approx 1$ restriction, we establish an initial value of $\bar{\alpha}_0 = \cos(\pi/4)^2 = 0.5$.
+This change ensures that the task of predicting $y_0$ remains non-trivial even at the final denoising stages when $t$ is close to $0$, and consequently, obliges the model to consistently tackle the prediction task throughout the entire diffusion process, without an over-reliance on the clarity of the motion history guidance.